thomasxbanks/buttyrun/outline.md

 ## What do I need to define?

 1. What is a company?
+  - A company is a group of individuals sharing a commonality (place of employment)
 1. What is an individual?
+  - An individual is a member of a company with a product associated to them (default sammich)

 ## What do I need to know about these?
 1. Company